Milan coach Pioli recovers from virus, returns to sidelines

-MILAN (AP) — AC Milan coach Stefano Pioli has recovered from the coronavirus and will be back on the sidelines for Thursday’s Europa League match against Celtic.
+MILAN (AP) — AC Milan coach Stefano Pioli has recovered from the coronavirus and will be back on the sidelines for Thursday’s Europa League match against Celtic, the club said Wednesday.

-Milan said on Wednesday that the latest tests for COVID-19 carried out on Pioli and his assistant Giacomo Murelli were negative.
+Milan said the latest COVID-19 tests on Pioli and assistant coach Giacomo Murelli were negative.

 Pioli, who has been self-isolating at home since testing positive on Nov.
 14, will also take charge of Wednesday’s training session.

-Without its coach, Milan won two league matches and drew its Europa League game against Lille.
-The Rossoneri are top of Serie A and second in their Europa League group.
+Without Pioli, Milan won two league matches and drew a Europa League game against Lille.
+The Rossoneri are in first place in Serie A and second in their Europa League group.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports